How Does Direct Mail Work?

 Direct mail is a proven channel for business-to-business marketing.
 Direct mail can captivate early-stage shoppers, and the tangible communication it allows helps make it more personal.
 It can be used to generate sales leads or to reinforce personal selling efforts.
 Below are some of the advantages of marketing via direct mail.
 All of them will improve the ROI of your direct mail campaign.
 Read on to learn more.
 And remember to plan accordingly.
 It’s never too late to improve your marketing methods!

 The cost of direct mail campaigns can vary widely.
 Some companies choose to produce the pieces themselves, while others opt to use a professional agency.
 Regardless of the choice, the cost of producing direct mail should be carefully considered.
 The following are some common mistakes to avoid when calculating the cost of direct mail campaigns.
 Ensure that the copy is creative and inducing.
 A great copy should persuade recipients to take action.
 For a direct mail campaign to yield high results, a high-quality copy is essential.

 When it comes to determining the success of your direct mail campaign, one of the most important things to consider is how you will measure the response rate.
-This response rate will vary widely from industry to industry, but you can gain insight from companies in your own industry.
+This response rate will vary widely from industry to industry, but you can gain insight from companies in your industry.
 A recent Gallup poll found that 95% of Generation Y prefers receiving mail over emails and text messages.
-In addition, the highest response rate came from direct mail for millennials, with 60% of recipients making a purchase within three months of receiving the mail.
+In addition, the highest response rate came from direct mail for millennials, with 60% of recipients purchasing within three months of receiving the mail.
 In comparison, paid search, social media, and online display advertising all have

 response rates of less than 1%.